Purdue is no longer accepting applications for Fall 2016 from first-time college students.

 The application is scheduled for weekly maintenance on Saturdays, 4 p.m.-midnight Eastern Time.
 Although maintenance is not necessary every week, the application is unavailable when maintenance is in progress.

-Future freshmen: Each year, we begin accepting applications on August 1 for enrollment the following calendar year (spring, summer and fall terms).
-High school seniors are encouraged to apply early in their senior year (August-October).
-The deadline for scholarship consideration is November 1.
+Future freshmen: We begin accepting applications on August 1 for enrollment the following calendar year (spring, summer and fall terms).
+Apply early in your senior year (August-October).
+To be considered for merit scholarships, the Honors College or admission to Nursing or Veterinary Technology, your application must be COMPLETE by November 1.

 Transfer students: Those applying to transfer for the spring term, which begins in January, may begin applying August 1.
-Transfer students applying to begin in the summer or fall terms may begin applying January 1.
+Transfer students who want to begin in the summer or fall terms may begin applying January 1.

 Future Freshmen: Apply to Purdue through the Common Application

 You will create a username and password to login to the Common App Online, www.commonapp.org, and add Purdue to your My Colleges list to apply.
 If you have questions about using the Common Application or need assistance, visit the Common App Support Center.
-The Common App also provides dynamic help on each section of the application and easy access to email or phone support.
+The Common App also provides dynamic help on each section of the application.

 After you have submitted your Common Application and the Purdue Questions, you will receive a login ID and PIN to access the Purdue application summary and status check via the Admissions website.
 Remember your unique login ID and PIN so that you may check the status of your application after submission, view your decision (after it’s been released) and a PDF of your decision letter.